 - Guidance provides clarity on the definition of PEP in a UK context and it is unlikely that a large number of UK customers should be treated as PEPs.

-- Where a UK customer does meet the definition, the firm is required to recognise the lower risk of such customers as illustrated later in the guidelines.
+- Where a UK customer does meet the definition, the firm is required to recognise the risk factors of such customers as illustrated later in the guidelines.

-- Firms must, however, apply more stringent approaches where the customer is assessed as having a greater risk.
+- Firms must, however, apply more stringent approaches where the customer is assessed as having a higher risk.